Plachtaa/seed-vc/README.md

     - [x] Changed input to [FAcodec](https://github.com/Plachtaa/FAcodec) tokens
 - [ ] Code for training on custom data
 - [x] Changed to BigVGAN from NVIDIA for singing voice decoding
+- [ ] 44k Hz model for singing voice conversion of better quality
 - [ ] More to be added

 ## CHANGELOGS🗒️